wtrsltnk/MDLstudio/README.md

 # MDLstudio

-Old piece of code that I wrote before 2005.
+Old piece of code that I wrote 2003/2004.
 This is an expansion of the mdl viewer code from the half-life SDK.

 ## Screenshot